-On Mar.
-12, 1637, the General Court of Massachusetts ordered that “every town shall present a man, to be allowed to sell wine and strong water, made in this country; and no other strong drink to be sold.”
-Taverns were located on all of the main roads leading out of Boston, including the Bay Road, where there were taverns in Salem, Wenham and Ipswich, among other towns.
+On March 12, 1637, the General Court of Massachusetts ordered that “every town shall present a man, to be allowed to sell wine and strong water, made in this country; and no other strong drink to be sold.”
+Taverns were located on all of the main roads leading out of Boston, including the Bay Road, where there were taverns in Salem, Wenham, and Ipswich, among other towns.

-Young John Sparks apprenticed to Obadiah Wood, the “Biskett baker” and began his trade in the house of Thomas Bishop, just below where the Ipswich Public Library now stands.
-Records also spelled his name Spark, Sparke, or Sparkes.
+On July 24, 1650, “John Sparke” was bound as an apprentice to his “brother-in-law, Obadiah Wood.”
+Obadiah Wood was a baker (“bisquit baker”) in Ipswich who had been married to John Sparks’s sister, Margaret Sparks, ca. 1646.
+He began his trade in the house of Thomas Bishop, just below where the Ipswich Public Library now stands.
+Records spelled his name Spark, Sparke, or Sparkes.
 He rented the Bishop property for his bakery, and there ran an ordinary, with the license in Bishop’s name.
 Thomas Bishop’s Publick house was probably where Lydia Wardwell was whipped in 1663 after she was “presented in court for coming naked into the Newbury Meeting House.”

-Responding to a special petition of the citizens that Sparks has been unfairly treated by Bishop, the Selectmen granted license to John Sparks to draw and sell beer at a penny a quart, “provided he entertain no inhabitants in the night, nor suffer any person to bring wine or liquor to be drunk in his house.”
+Responding to a special petition of the citizens that Sparks has been unfairly treated by Bishop, the Selectmen granted a license to John Sparks to draw and sell beer at a penny a quart, “provided he entertains no inhabitants in the night, nor suffer any person to bring wine or liquor to be drunk in his house.”

-As there was no Town House or Court house until the 18th Century, the Ipswich Quarterly Court met at Sparks’ to hear cases.
 On Center St. in Danvers, Ingersoll’s ordinary served an identical purpose, and according to historian Charles Upham, Ingersoll’s dwelling house was also separate from his ordinary.
-In March, 1680, the Selectmen of Ipswich ruled that John Sparks’ license for an ordinary be enlarged for retailing wine.
+In March 1680, the Selectmen of Ipswich ruled that John Sparks’ license for an ordinary be enlarged for retailing wine.

 Judge Samuel Sewall kept a diary on his circuits and often stayed at Sparks’:

-- Wednesday Feb.
+- Wednesday, Feb.
 11, 1684-5: Joshua Moodey and self set out for Ipswich.
 I lodge at Sparkes’s.

 - Next day, Feb.
 12, go to lecture which Mr. Moodey preaches, then I dine with Mr. Cobbet, and so ride to Newbury.